 PS.
 Let me know if I’ve missed out any pages.

-Also, if you still have any questions about publishing a book, I recommend that you take up classes like How To Write And Publish An eBook and Sell Your First 1000 Books.
-Or you could watch streaming broadcasts of free online classes at CreativeLive!
+If you have any questions about publishing a book, I recommend that you take up classes like How To Write And Publish An eBook and Sell Your First 1000 Books.
+Or watch streaming broadcasts of free online classes at CreativeLive!
+You can also join online courses at Fiverr Learn~